(Please forward this link to anyone else you think may be interested)

 While at university in the eighties I read a Scientific American article 'The central parsec of the galaxy'.
 It said that something at the centre appeared to be rotating at 90 degrees to the plane of the galaxy and a spiral arm appeared to be unfurling from the centre.
 Ari Brynjolfsson in the latter parts of his paper speculates about the large rotating flat disc with unbelievable strong electromagnetic fields.
-Colin Hill shows that electromagnetic forces far outperform gravity in shaping the universe.
+It has been shown that electromagnetic forces far outperform gravity in shaping the universe.
 The electromagnetic forces produced by a rotating super dense object may be capable of projecting by the Lorenz force charged particles (protons & electrons) at relativistic speeds overcoming the intense gravitational field.

 Now we get out our toy gyroscope.
 Instead of standing it on end, we balance it on its side or hang it in a horizontal position by a thread.
 We see that a natural consequence is that it must precess in the horizontal plane.
 So this super dense object rotating at (90 degrees to the plane of the galaxy should do likewise.
 This creates the the two spiral arms.
 If we do the same again with the gyroscope's axis tilted at 45 degrees, we find the precession is a lot faster.
 A galactic regenerator spraying its charged particles out of the plane of rotation would produce an elliptical galaxy.

 Rufus says that barred spirals would result from the particles being confined to the magnetic field until further away.
 The way the shape changes in the arm also reminds me of the graph of the Lorenz factor as speeds change from being very relativistic to less relativistic speeds.
 Could it be a combination?